 Land system science nearly always need multiple methods, multiple ways of thinking about the world, and borrows, steals, and adapts concepts from many different disciplines.
 Ecosystem ecology likewise requires a broad knowledge of many natural sciences.
 So, I’m particularly interested in people who seek broad understanding of a topic and are not afraid to be undisciplined and trespass into other fields.
 I’ve had lots of students with natural science backgrounds do amazing projects that mix social and natural science.
 Some of the best scientists in my field have backgrounds as different as physics or political science.

 There is however a limit to what I can supervise effectively! e.g. for projects with a strong social science component, I will make sure there is a co-supervisor who has a background in these methods.

 I believe that fieldwork is essential for socio-ecological science.
 For many of the projects I supervise, an understanding of the social context of the site is essential.
-However, as your PhD is a studentship, not an exercise in data collection, you will need to balance the time you spend in the field with time here in Edinburgh, interacting with colleagues and attending our seminar series.
-This means that projects that I supervise try to avoid very long periods away from Edinburgh (e.g. >4 months for an individual trip).
+However, as your PhD is a studentship, not an exercise in data collection, you will need to balance the time you spend in the field with time here in Edinburgh, interacting with colleagues and attending our seminar series, group meetings etc. This means that projects that I supervise try to avoid very long periods away from Edinburgh (e.g. >4 months for an individual trip).
 The iteration of methods-data collection-analysis needs to be a continuous for the production of novel research.
 So I encourage several shorter repeat trips throughout the first two years rather than long stints away.